ChugR/solar-lat/README.md

 Flip side: Who has the least twilight?
 That honor falls to folks on the equator.
 If you've ever been there you might notice that the transition from sunset to astronomical twilight, total darkness, is only 75 minutes.
+It goes from day to night really quickly.
 Be sure to take a flashlight if you plan to be out in the evening.

 Observation: What is up with the odd double peaks in the nautical and astronomical twilight plots at the polar latitudes?

 ![Example twilight-vs-latitude plot](images/twilight-vs-latitude.pdf "Day/Twilight/Night durations vs. observer latitude")

+## animations animation-generator.py

+This code generates several mp4 video files from series of png images.

+This code requires that ffmpeg v6.0.1 is available.